-If you haven’t heard of ChatGPT, the uncanny new chatbot from artificial intelligence lab OpenAI, here is a quick primer on everything you need to know about the controversial new program.
+If you haven’t heard of ChatGPT, the uncanny chatbot from the artificial intelligence lab OpenAI, here is a quick primer on everything you need to know about the controversial program.

 ChatGPT is an artificial intelligence tool that allows a user to generate original text.
 You can ask it questions, give it creative prompts, and use it to generate a whole bunch of different stuff—from poems, to songs, to essays, to short stories.

 ChatGPT was created by OpenAI and launched in November of last year.
 Partially founded by Elon Musk, OpenAI is an organization that is dedicated to the research and development of artificial intelligence.
 OpenAI has a number of other controversial investors, such as rightwing billionaire Peter Thiel, who offered a substantial amount of financial assistance to the org when it was first setting up shop.
 OpenAI is run by CEO Sam Altman, who is also a founder of the organization.

 ChatGPT is really easy to use.
 To get set up, you’ll need to create an OpenAI account.
 This is easy to do and only requires that you fork over an email address and a phone number.
 After that, you’ll be able to use ChatGPT and the company’s other tools like DALL E 2, an AI art tool that creates illustrations based on text prompts.

 Like a normal chatbot, ChatGPT includes a text field where you can type in questions or commands.
 Give the chatbot a prompt and it will respond.